earthly/website/blog/_posts/2021-10-28-canary-deployment.md

 If your organization has a solid DevOps setup but is still struggling with buggy deployments, user complaints, and app instability when deploying your software, you definitely want to consider adding canary deployments into your workflow.
 Let's take a look at how they work.

-You’ll need two different production environments for canary deployment.
+You'll need two different production environments for canary deployment.
 Let's call them environment A and environment B.

 In the standard state of the application, only one of these environments receives traffic.
 However, when you initiate a deployment, you only deploy your new code to _one_ of these environments.
 So after your initial release, environment A has not been touched yet, but environment B has the new version of your application running on it.
 You then use a piece of your infrastructure (usually a load balancer) to direct a subset of your traffic to environment B—this is how canary deployment differs from blue-green deployment.
 This subset is often 10 percent, but the exact breakdown varies by organization and how much traffic your application gets.